-- 1. Parcels within the Shoreland Zone shall meet the requirements of Town of Freeport, Maine Chapter 65 Shoreland Zoning Ordinance. - 2.
-Multifamily dwellings are subject to a maximum of 6 units per building, unless part of an Affordable Housing Development subject to Section 536 of this Ordinance.
+1. Parcels within the Shoreland Zone shall meet the requirements of Town of Freeport, Maine Chapter 65 Shoreland Zoning Ordinance.

 Section 405.
 Medium Density Residential District II "MDR-II"

 It is the intent of this District to permit a denser pattern of residential development than in the rural district.
 Because of the historic nature of some of the areas located in this District, mobile homes are not permitted.
 Large road frontages along major roads are required in order to limit the number of access points and retain a more rural atmosphere.